Korkkii/slamon-python-agent/README.md

 To easily install the agent with all required dependencies and the *slamon-agent* command line utility, use e.g. pip.

-    $ pip install path/to/SLAMon
+    $ pip install slamon-agent

 Running the agent
 -----------------

-Currently there is two ways for running the agent: a command line script and embedding agent in your own script.
+There are two ways for running the agent: a command line script and embedding agent in your own script.

 ### Running the agent using command line script ###